Many people write me to ask where I find my collage materials. Here is an ongoing list of ideas for image sourcing:

 - Scrapbook Papers - some scrapbook papers are visually rich, and offer vintage and antique looks that add patina to collages.

 - Old Fine Art and Art Instruction Books - can be photocopied, or cut up for gestural drawings and artistic imagery.

 An American academic is creating a searchable database of 12 million historic copyright-free images.
-Kalev Leetaru has already uploaded 2.6 million pictures to Flickr, use the link above to see the millions of hard to find historic images - all for free online here.
+Kalev Leetaru has already uploaded 2.6 million pictures to Flickr.
+Use the link to see many hard to find historic images - all for free online here.